dojo/docs/dojox/grid.rst

 Dojo Toolkit offers four different Grid widgets:

 * `dojox.grid.DataGrid <dojox/grid/DataGrid>`_

+  The base grid.

 * `dojox.grid.EnhancedGrid <dojox/grid/EnhancedGrid>`_

+  An enhanced version of the base grid, which extends it in numerous useful ways. *new with V1.4*

 * `dojox.grid.TreeGrid <dojox/grid/TreeGrid>`_

+  This grid offers support for collapsable rows and model-based (`dijit.tree.ForestStoreModel <dijit/tree/ForestStoreModel>`_) structure.

-* the old dojox.grid.Grid - only available for compatible reasons This old version is now bundled in the dojox/grid directory as a tarball archive for those who would like to continue using the deprecated (V1.1) Grid.
+* the old dojox.grid.Grid

+  This old version is only available for compatible reasons.
+It is now bundled in the dojox/grid directory as a tarball archive for those who would like to continue using the deprecated (V1.1) Grid.